evgiz/sprit3r/README.md

 ## How to use

-Sprit3r is cross platform, but requires LÖVE to run.
-You can download the latest version at https://love2d.org
+Sprit3r is cross platform, but requires L…VE to run.
+You can download the latest version at https://love2d.org Refer to the L…VE docs if you are unfamiliar with running L…VE projects.
+The simplest way is dragging the **sprit3r/src** folder onto your L…VE application.

-You can either clone the repo and run from source, or download the Sprit3r.love file and run it using the love application for your platform.
-Note that a future LÖVE update may break the code!
-Recommended version is LÖVE 0.10.2.
+Note that a future update may break the code!
+Recommended version is L…VE 11.1

 ## About